MLShukai/pamiq-io/README.md

 pip install pamiq-io[inputtino]    # For keyboard and mouse output on Linux

 # For Windows:
-pip install pamiq-io[directinput]  # For keyboard and mouse output on Windows
+pip install pamiq-io[windows]  # For keyboard and mouse output on Windows

 # For running demo scripts
 pip install pamiq-io[demo]